-STEP 2: Complete a Self-study
+STEP 3: Complete a Self-Study

-Once your application is approved and we receive your application fee, you will receive access to the Self-study materials, guidelines and instructions.
-Your Self-study is a self-reflection of your program's strengths and weaknesses and determines the extent to which the program complies with established CASCE Professional Standards and Guidelines [See Section 4 of this document].
+Once your application is approved and we receive your application fee, you will gain access to the Self-Study in the CASCE Accreditation Portal.
+Your Self-Study is a self-reflection of your program's strengths and weaknesses and determines the extent to which the program complies with established CASCE Professional Standards and Guidelines (included in Section 4 of this document).

-The Self- study Process:
+The Self- Study Process:

-- Complete the Self-study over the course of an academic year and include faculty, administrators, the assessment office, field experience supervisors, as well as current students. - The Self-study will initially be captured through a fillable pdf with requirements to include a narrative and exhibits demonstrating documentation of compliance within each of the areas of the Professional Standards and Guidelines. - The narrative and documentation for compliance with the Standards are submitted within the completed Self-study Report, within an accreditation management software platform. - Self-studies are due on October 1 each year regardless of when you begin your Self-study process.
-Your program must have an accepted accreditation application prior to submitting the Self-study.
+- Complete the Self-Study over the course of an academic year and include faculty, administrators, the assessment office, field experience supervisors, as well as current students. - The narrative and documentation submitted in the Self-Study for compliance with the Professional Standards and Guidelines will be captured through the Accreditation Portal, an accreditation management software platform. - Requirements include narrative responses and exhibits demonstrating documentation of compliance within each of the areas of the Standards. - Self-Studies are due on October 1 each year regardless of when you begin your Self-Study process.